Li Lan, MD, PhD

 Explore the Lan Lab

-Oxidative DNA damage is a major source of genomic instability during tumorigenesis and aging.
-The main research interests of the Lan laboratory are centered on the mechanisms by which human cells maintain genomic stability against oxidative stress.
-With a strong appreciation for how human health conditions, especially cancer and neurological maladies, are connected to the loss of genome integrity, ranging from intrinsic genetic predispositions to environmental factors that inflict DNA damage, my lab has developed the first single-cell assay to interrogate the molecular mechanisms of oxidative DNA damage response at specific loci in the genome.
-By combining this innovative assay with state-of-the-art imaging techniques, we have opened new avenues to understanding the oxidative DNA damage response in different chromosomal environments.
+Oxidative DNA damage and replication stress are major sources of genomic instability during tumorigenesis and aging.
+The main research goal of the Lan laboratory is centered on the mechanisms by which human cells maintain genomic stability against oxidative and replication stresses.
+Elevated oxidative and replication stresses have been detected in almost all cancers, and these stresses promote many aspects of cancer including tumorigenesis, tumor progression, and drug responses.
+We are especially interested in understanding how cancer cells protect the transcribed regions upon increased stress level to survive, and are also studying telomere protection in cancer and cross talk between DDR and immune response.
+Our lab has developed the first single-cell assay to interrogate the molecular mechanisms of oxidative DNA damage response at distinct loci in the genome.
+We aim to open new avenues to understanding the oxidative DNA damage response in different chromosomal environments.

-The ongoing research of my lab is focused on transcription-coupled oxidative DNA damage response and cancer.
-A growing body of evidence suggests that oxidative stress plays an important role in tumorigenesis, aging, and neurodegenerative diseases.
+A growing body of evidence suggests that oxidative stress plays an important role in tumorigenesis and aging-related diseases.
 Oxidative stress caused by environmental insults and endogenous metabolites induces DNA base modifications and strand breaks.
 DNA strand breaks have detrimental effects not only on actively proliferating cells, but also on slowly proliferating cells and terminally differentiated cells.
 At active transcription sites, RNA Polymerase II can bypass DNA base modifications, but not strand breaks.
 Given the heterogeneity of cancer cells in tumors, it is critical to understand how dividing and non-dividing cells respond to oxidative DNA damage.
 One of the main research interests of the Lan laboratory is to understand how oxidative DNA damage response is differentially regulated in transcribed and un-transcribed regions, and in dividing and non-dividing cells.
 We discovered a novel mRNA-dependent and R loop-mediated homologous recombination (HR) mechanism that specifically promotes repair in the transcribed genome.
-Thus, our work has revealed an unexpected role for mRNA in HR.
-Importantly, we show that this mRNA-mediated HR mechanism is able to operate even in G0/G1 cells, challenging the current view that HR only occurs during the S/G2 phase of the cell cycle.
+Our work has revealed an unexpected role for mRNA in HR.
+Importantly, we show that this mRNA-mediated HR mechanism is able to operate even in G0/ G1 cells, challenging the current view that HR only occurs during the S/G2 phase of the cell cycle.
 Our findings may likely lead to a new paradigm in DNA repair, and to a better understanding of how actively proliferating and slowly proliferating cancer cells respond to oxidative damage.
 In the near future, we plan to address several important questions on this new pathway that we discovered:

 - Whether and how is the RNA-mediated HR pathway distinct from the canonical HR pathway?